Andersen No-Sway Weight Distributing Hitches

 Maximum tongue weight 10% of trailer weight rating.
 Average trailer tongue height from the ground up is 14 inches

 I know that most folks who don’t use a Weight Distributing Hitch, and that know about the benefits of them, is the hassle of hooking them up.
 Well I’m against hassles myself and that’s why I can recommend Andersen hitches.
 It might, if you are as slow as me add 2 minutes to you hitching up time.
 And being able to adjust your towing rig to be level with even braking and bearing support along with losing the wag from your tail is sure worth 2 minutes.
-Order Now… Email questions… Call for other countries 303-883-1300
+Order Above… Email questions… Call for other countries 303-883-1300

 Email me Questions or call 303-883-1300 Safe Secure ordering website